slotdawg/ts2020/db/mssqldeploy/mssqldeploy.rst

 Exploring Era Resources
 +++++++++++++++++++++++

 Era is distributed as a virtual appliance that can be installed on either AHV or ESXi.
-For the purposes of conversing memory resources, a shared Era server has already been deployed on your cluster.
+For the purposes of conserving memory resources, a shared Era server has already been deployed on your cluster.

    .. note::